Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Introduction

 \section{Introduction}

-Pre-trained foundation models such as the LLaMA-3 series~\cite{dubey2024llama} and ViT~\cite{dosovitskiy2021image} have demonstrated remarkable generalization capabilities across domains, including natural language processing (NLP)~\cite{qin2023chatgpt} and computer vision (CV)~\cite{liu2023visual}.
-This success is attributed to emergent abilities \cite{wei2022emergent} that arise from scaling up these models.
-However, the growing number of parameters poses a significant challenge in tailoring (\emph{i.e.}, fine-tuning) these sophisticated foundation models to specific downstream tasks.
-To address this challenge, parameter-efficient fine-tuning (PEFT) has emerged as an effective approach that fine-tunes only a minimal subset of parameters~\cite{lester2021power, li2021prefix, houlsby2019parameter, hu2021lora, liu2024dora}.
-Among PEFT studies, reparameterization-based methods \cite{hu2021lora, qiu2023controlling} are widely adopted for their seamless integration into pre-trained models without adding additional inference latency.
+Pre-trained foundation models including large language models (LLMs)~\citep{grattafiori2024llama} and vision transformers (ViT)~\citep{dosovitskiy2021image} have transformed natural language processing (NLP)~\citep{qin2023chatgpt} and computer vision (CV)~\citep{liu2023visual}.
+This success is attributed to emergent abilities \citep{wei2022emergent} that arise as these models are scaled up.
+However, their ever-growing scale poses a practical barrier to efficiently tailoring (\emph{i.e.,} fine-tuning) these sophisticated foundation models to specific downstream tasks.
+To address this challenge, parameter-efficient fine-tuning (PEFT) has emerged as a promising paradigm that adapts models by updating only a minimal subset of parameters~\citep{houlsby2019parameter, lester2021power, li2021prefix, hu2022lora, meng2024pissa, liu2024dora}.

-Reparameterization-based methods operate by amplifying or suppressing specific features within the latent space of pre-trained models~\cite{hu2021lora}.
-As illustrated in the left panel of Figure~\ref{fig1_a}, these methods fall into two categories: additive and multiplicative fine-tuning.
-Additive methods, such as Low-Rank Adaptation (LoRA)~\cite{hu2021lora} and its variants~\cite{liu2024dora, meng2024pissa}, inject zero-initialized low-rank modules whose outputs are added to the pre-trained weights, ensuring minimal deviation from the backbone.
-In contrast, multiplicative methods like Orthogonal Fine-Tuning (OFT)~\cite{qiu2023controlling} multiply identity-initialized orthogonal modules with pre-trained weights to preserve the relational structure between neurons.
-OFT~\cite{qiu2023controlling} mitigates the significant resource demands of full-dimensional orthogonal fine-tuning by employing a block-diagonal structure, albeit at the cost of reduced expressiveness.

-Recent works such as BOFT~\cite{liu2024parameter} and qGOFT~\cite{ma2024parameter} improve parameter efficiency in orthogonal fine-tuning by decomposing dense orthogonal matrices into sparse multiplications without sacrificing expressiveness.
-For example, BOFT outperforms LoRA by 1.4\% on GLUE~\cite{wang2018glue} and 1.3\% on VTAB-1K~\cite{zhai2019large} with much fewer parameters~\cite{liu2024parameter}.
-Nevertheless, these methods remain memory-inefficient.
-Figure~\ref{fig1_b} shows that BOFT consistently incurs much higher peak memory usage than other methods.
-Our experiments reveal that GOFT~\cite{ma2024parameter} consumes 2.8\(\times\) more memory than LoRA on CoLA~\cite{wang2018glue} with DeBERTaV3-large~\cite{he2021debertav3}, and fine-tuning LLaMA-3.2-3B~\cite{meta2024llama3.2} with BOFT or qGOFT exceeds 80~GB.
-Such overhead inflates costs and limits practicality, raising a key question: \textbf{How can we retain the performance benefits of orthogonal fine-tuning while minimizing memory usage?}